rmsk2/nfcplaylist/README.md

 be displayed. `file_name` is set to the file name under which the playlist was read upon program start.
 It can be set to the empty string if you create a new playlist by hand.
 This information is used when a playlist needs to be updated on disk by the program. `current_title` holds the zero based index of the track which would be played and `play_time` is used to determine the offset in seconds into this file.
 This is used to restart playback on the same spot where it was stopped.
-For this to work 100% reliably, MP3 and OGG files should not be encoded with a variable bit rate.
+For this to work 100% reliably, MP3 files should not be encoded with a variable bit rate.
 This is
 [a limitation](https://www.pygame.org/docs/ref/music.html#pygame.mixer.music.play) of `pygame`.
-If you are able or forced to encode the audio files yourself, you can use `oggenc -m 160 -M 160 ...` to create 160 kBit non VBR OGG-Files.
+If you are able or forced to encode the audio files yourself, you can use `oggenc -m 160 -M 160 ...` to create 160 kBit OGG-Files.
 The value `card_id` determines the id of the card which is used as the `playlist card` for this playlist.
 As described above these ids can be determined by `id_gen.py` for DESFire and
 ISO 14443 Type A cards and by the position of the ATR in `ALL_ATRS` for all other cards. `data_dir` specifies the directory in which the actual sound files are stored.
 The list `titles` specifies the names and positions of the individual tracks on this playlist, i.e. the sequence in this list